 This service is exactly what it sounds like: A seasoned editor provides feedback on your work.
 For those with a completed project, a manuscript evaluation can — and should — give you a better idea of your next steps.
 If the overall critique is glowing, you may only need a proofreader to review your work before it’s published, whether that be online or in print.
 But if your project needs more work than that, the evaluation should tell you what steps you should take to get it to a publishable state, such as going back to square one and having a developmental editor work it over, or hiring a line editor to help with voice and tone.

 Style guides are the reason you see such revered institutions as the New York Times and The New Yorker spelling it “cooperate” and “coöperate” — each has its own unique style guide, created and added to over the years.
-Your copyeditor needs to be familiar with your project’s style, or at least be given a document outlining your brand’s peculiarities and preferences.
+Your copy editor needs to be familiar with your project’s style, or at least be given a document outlining your brand’s peculiarities and preferences.
+Hire a copy editor to keep it all in check.

 Book shepherds can be just as important as editors when it comes to self-publishing, helping you with everything from getting an ISBN (or even explaining what that is) to helping with interior layout, front matter and all the other things you didn’t know you needed to make your book shine.
 Plus, they help ensure that your finished hard copy is as professional-looking as possible, with the right cover, binding, and quality paper for what your budget can afford.
 Even if your line editor polished your prose to Pulitzer-worthy standards, your work might not get read if it looks like a college thesis printed at Kinko’s circa 1995.
 Your book shepherd will do her darnedest to help you avoid that.

-What kind of editor does your company need?
+What type of editor does your company need?

 Now that you understand the different types of editing, you should have a better idea of what sort of editorial services you or your company needs.
 With the rise of content marketing, brands have had an increasing need for editors and writers.
 Depending on the amount and type of content your company is creating, you may need one or more editors, whether they are full-time staff or outside contractors.